DecodedCo/express-auth0-simple/README.md

-# decoded-express-auth
+# express-auth0-simple
-Authentication middleware for Decoded's Express-based applications
+Simple authentication middleware for integrating Auth0 with Express-based applications.

 ## About
 This NodeJS package abstracts away the boilerplate code needed to integrate a NodeJS web application with the oauth authentication provider [Auth0](https://auth0.com/).